Red Sea: Name

 Historically, it was also known to western geographers as Mare Mecca (Sea of Mecca), and Sinus Arabicus (Gulf of Arabia).
-Some ancient geographers called the Red Sea the Arabian Gulf or Gulf of Arabia.
+Some ancient geographers called the Red Sea the Arabian Gulf or the Gulf of Arabia.

-The association of the Red Sea with the biblical account of the Israelites crossing the Red Sea is ancient, and was made explicit in the Septuagint translation of the Book of Exodus from Hebrew to Koine Greek in approximately the third century B.C.
+The association of the Red Sea with the biblical account of the Israelites crossing the Red Sea is ancient.
+It was made explicit in the Septuagint translation of the Book of Exodus from Hebrew to Koine Greek in approximately the third century BC.
 In that version, the Yam Suph (ים סוף) is translated as Erythra Thalassa (Red Sea).

-The Red Sea is one of four seas named in English after common color terms – the others being the Black Sea, the White Sea and the Yellow Sea.
+The Red Sea is one of four seas named in English after common colours – the others being the Black Sea, the White Sea and the Yellow Sea.
 The direct rendition of the Greek Erythra thalassa in Latin as Mare Erythraeum refers to the north-western part of the Indian Ocean, and also to a region on Mars.

 History

 Ancient era

 The earliest known exploration of the Red Sea was conducted by ancient Egyptians, as they attempted to establish commercial routes to Punt.
 One such expedition took place around 2500 BC, and another around 1500 BC (by Hatshepsut).
 Both involved long voyages down the Red Sea.

-The biblical Book of Exodus tells the account of the Israelites' crossing of a body of water, which the Hebrew text calls Yam Suph (יַם סוּף).
+The biblical Book of Exodus tells the story of the Israelites' crossing of the sea, which the Hebrew text calls Yam Suph (יַם סוּף).
 Yam Suph was traditionally identified as the Red Sea.
 Rabbi Saadia Gaon (882‒942), in his Judeo-Arabic translation of the Pentateuch, identifies the crossing place of the Red Sea as Baḥar al-Qulzum, meaning the Gulf of Suez.

+In the 6th century BC, Darius the Great, who was a prominent ruler of the Achaemenid Empire in Persia, undertook significant efforts to improve and extend navigation in the Red Sea.
+He sent reconnaissance missions to explore the Red Sea area and to identify its various navigational hazards, such as rocks and currents.
+This effort was significant, as it contributed to safer and more efficient navigation routes.

+In addition to the maritime explorations, during the reign of Darius the Great, a canal was constructed linking the Nile River to the northern end of the Red Sea at Suez.
+This canal is sometimes referred to as the ancient Suez Canal.
+It played a pivotal role in improving trade and communication between the Nile Valley and the Red Sea, and beyond to the Indian Ocean.
+This canal was a predecessor to the modern Suez Canal, which was constructed in the 19th century and continues to be one of the world's most important waterways.

+The construction of the canal during Darius's reign is evidenced by ancient records, including inscriptions.
+Darius commemorated the completion of the canal by creating stelae (stone monuments) with inscriptions in several languages, describing the construction and its benefits.
+The canal not only facilitated trade but also solidified Darius's control over Egypt and enhanced the Achaemenid Empire's economic and political power in the region.